FoldingAtHome/siegetank-backend/README.md

 }
 ```
 <h3> POST x.com/st/projects/{project-id} </h3>
 Add stream(s) to a pre-existing project by giving it initial states.
+If neither a system nor an integrator is given, then the pre-existing states are used.
 __REQ__
 ``` json
 {